RobertYoung2022/ProveApp/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Support

-For support, email [your-email@example.com] or open an issue in the repository.

 ## 🌟 Acknowledgments

-- Thanks to all contributors
-- Inspired by modern web development practices
+- Built with modern web development practices
-- Built with ❤️ using React and Python
+- Containerized for easy deployment
+- Optimized for developer experience